A linear bound for the size of the finite terminal assembly of a directed non-cooperative tile assembly system: Shield and conclusion

+This section aims at showing that shields can be found and that whenever two identical protected glues are found on two glue columns on different canonical paths, either shields can be used to translate paths to go beyond the eastern limit of the assembly or a new protected glue can be found.
+Eventually, we obtain a contradiction and this concludes the proof.

-We start by defining a shield in subsection \ref{sec:def:shield}.
-Then, we present the three kinds of protected glues and their properties in subsection \ref{sec:def:protect}.
-Afterwards, we explain how to combine two protected main glues of the same type in subsection \ref{sec:combining:full}.
-Similarly, we explain how to combine two protected backup glues of the same type in subsection \ref{sec:combining:half} and finally we conclude with the main result in Theorem \ref{the:end}.
+We start by defining a shield in Subsection \ref{sec:def:shield}.
+Then, we present the three kinds of protected glues and their properties in Subsection~\ref{sec:def:protect}.
+Afterwards, we explain how to combine two protected main glues of the same type in Subsection \ref{sec:combining:full} in order to find a new protected glue.
+Similarly, we explain how to patch the previous results to combine two protected backup glues of the same type in Subsection \ref{sec:combining:half} and finally we conclude with the main result in Theorem \ref{the:end}.